thewitcher745/CAN-support-bot/README.md

 - Permission errors (when a user has blocked the bot)
 - Admin authentication failures
 - Invalid category operations
+- File operation errors
 - Other exceptions that might occur during operation

 ## Logging

-The bot uses Python's built-in logging module to provide information about its operation.
+The bot uses Python's built-in logging module to provide information about its operation, including:
+- Command usage
+- Error tracking
+- User interactions
+- Admin operations